flashbots/mev-research/FRPs/frp-3.md

 </br>
 * Survey of the logic bots are doing on-chain that includes how much of it can be moved off-chain
 * Enumerate order types
+* Formalize trade-off between on-chain / off-chain arb computation
+  * Is there any computation we should move off-chain (into bundle processing/switching)?

 **Proposed Approach:**
 </br>